snekpit/venom/README.md

 # venom

-Early bringup recipes that demonstrate repros for papercuts/issues in the Serpent OS tooling.
+Early bringup recipes that demonstrate suitability for purpose of the Serpent OS tooling.

 This is a draft repo which will be deleted at some point in the not too distant future.
 Plan accordingly and don't get too attached to your work here.